 Even during calm weather or seas, a sudden deckhand accident could occur and result in harsh physical injuries.
 After this type of accident in New Orleans, workers in these industries typically must pursue their employers for their losses directly since these professions are usually exempt from workers’ compensation laws.

 Thankfully, a New Orleans lawyer from Laborde Earles Injury Lawyers may be able to help you protect your legal rights after your deckhand injury accident.
 We offer new clients a free consultation with a member of our staff.
 Also, you pay no attorney’s fees unless we recover compensation for you.

-The Jones Act and Injuries That Affect Deckhands
+The Jones Act and how it Applies to Injuries that Affect Deckhands

 The federal Jones Act provides a path forward.
 46 United States Code §30104 gives hurt maritime workers the right to bring a lawsuit against their employer for negligence.
-These lawsuits may cover damages such as medical bills, lost wages, and other damages.
+These lawsuits may cover related damages.

 For a free legal consultation with a deckhand injury lawyer serving New Orleans, call (504) 777-7777

 Federal Law Places a Strict Time Limit on Jones Act Lawsuits